Complete Guide for Solar Power in Nova Scotia

 However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
 The only eligibility is that you need to own a certain portion of your home.

 PACE financing is currently open to many communities in Nova Scotia with the largest program being the Solar City Halifax Program.
+PACE programs are also available in several other communities, which you can find listed here.

 Other Energy Financing